ConduitNetwork/docs/integration_guides/Clouds/hyperv/hyperv.rst

     $ winrm set winrm/config/service @{AllowUnencrypted="false"}
     $ winrm set winrm/config/service/Auth @{Kerberos="true"}

-Kerberos authentication will also need to be configured on the |morpheus| appliance to support Windows domain accounts to access the remote host with WINRM_INTERNAL connection type.
+Kerberos authentication will also need to be configured on the |conduit| appliance to support Windows domain accounts to access the remote host with WINRM_INTERNAL connection type.

-On the |morpheus| appliance the krb5-user package must be installed.
+On the |conduit| appliance the krb5-user package must be installed.

 For Ubuntu the command is as follows: